iann0036/tf-cfn-provider/docs/providers/flexibleengine/MlsInstanceV1.md

 `AvailableZone` - (Required) Specifies the AZ of the instance.
 Changing this creates a new instance.

 `PublicIp` - (Required) Specifies the IP address of the instance.
 The structure is described below.
 Changing this creates a new instance.

+### PublicIp Properties

+`BindType` - (Required) Specifies the bind type.
+Possible values: `auto_assign` and `not_use`.
+Changing this creates a new instance.

+### MrsCluster Properties

+`Id` - (Required) Specifies the ID of the MRS cluster.
+Changing this creates a new instance.

+`UserName` - (Optional) Specifies the MRS cluster username.
+This parameter is mandatory only when the MRS cluster is in the security mode.
+Changing this creates a new instance.

+`UserPassword` - (Optional) Specifies the password of the MRS cluster user.
+The password and username work in a pair.
+Changing this creates a new instance.

 ## Return Values